About Human Trafficking

 Q: Does Hope for Justice work with the government and police?

 Hope for Justice has worked closely with law enforcement on investigations and prosecutions in the UK and has been invited to play a part in victim reception during large raids.
 We are a vital ‘alternative pathway’ for victims too scared to engage directly with law enforcement, at least at first.
 Many victims come from countries with disreputable policing or have been instilled with a fear of the authorities by their trafficker.
-This means that even where frontline police officers are fully versed in trafficking law there is still a need for Hope for Justice to act as a trusted intermediary.
+This means that even where frontline police officers are fully versed in trafficking law, there is still a need for Hope for Justice to act as a trusted intermediary.
 We also provide training on the indicators of trafficking, recording trafficking offences and other country-specific advice and training.
 Find out more about What We Do.

 Q: Why does the fight against human trafficking require an NGO?

 The kind of fear and manipulation experienced by many victims means they would never consider reporting their situation to police or law enforcement.
 This creates a desperate need for a trusted third party to identify victims, raise public awareness, provide excellent aftercare and train frontline professionals who can build bridges between the victim and the police.
 Hope for Justice works closely with victims to make sure they enter safe accommodation and get the support they require.
 After some time in a safe environment, victims are often able to overcome the fear they’ve been instilled with.
 At this point the victim may feel comfortable telling their story to the police but it is always the victim’s choice whether to cooperate with the police.